Application for Firm Membership for:

-- Partnerships, limited liability partnerships, incorporated bodies, sole proprietorships, bodies of persons (including barristers’ chambers) or registered charities engaged in insolvency related work which may not qualify as a Member Firm may be able to apply to become an Affiliate Member Firm using Form AMF1.
+- Partnerships, limited liability partnerships, incorporated bodies, sole proprietorships, bodies of persons (including barristers’ chambers) or registered charities engaged in insolvency related work, which may not qualify as a Member Firm, may be able to apply to become an Affiliate Member Firm using the form below.

 - Insolvency administration and insolvency appointment are together defined in the Articles as the performance, administration and discharge of those functions, powers, activities and duties which are attached to or are incidental to any office, appointment or position held by an insolvency practitioner or any other similar office or position or appointment as a professional adviser concerning the realisation, recovery, reorganisation, reconstruction, settlement or distribution of the assets, liabilities or affairs of any individual, corporation or other person or body of persons.

 - The 75% of turnover subject to regulation should be certified by a partner, member or director or the proprietor of the Firm in respect of the financial year immediately preceding the date of application for membership and in each subsequent year of membership.

 - The entities approved by Council for the purposes of the 75% of turnover requirement are the Recognised Professional Bodies (including the IPA) and Competent Authority under the Insolvency Act and the Financial Services Authority.

 - The five years practical experience requirement may be reduced where Council considers that there are exceptional circumstances justifying it.